I thought I would give a quick update on my project so far.

 this chassis out of the old leftover cedar wood in the garage at home.
 I have come to the realization that a chassis made out of wood would really

 be impractical and generally not a good idea.
-So I’ve expanded my search to include looking for a good chassis, hopefully one that comes with motors and such.
+So I’ve expanded my search to include looking for a good chassis, hopefully one that comes with motors and such. - Troubles with the chassis have come to head since a lot of sites selling this type of equipment seem to leave out information I want to know.

 I can find an electric motor and they tell me the RPM and voltage but not the stall torque.
 I figure I need to know the stall torque to